upspin/upspin/doc/overview.md

 read back.
 Both the encryption and decryption happen on the user's client machine, not in the network or on Upspin servers.
-This is called end-to-end encryption, and prevents a snoop (or the storage server) from being able to read the user's data by tapping the network or the storage server.
+This is called end-to-end encryption, and prevents a snoop from being able to read the user's data by tapping the network or the storage server.

 To share a file with a second user, that user must also be able to decrypt it.